Icinga/icinga-vagrant/README.md

 ### Puppet Module Overview

-These boxes use these imported puppet modules for provisioning:
+The Vagrant boxes use these imported puppet modules for provisioning.
+The modules are pulled into this repository as git subtree.

 General: